 St Laurence was a medieval knight that was once regarded and loved as a savior of the city.

-He has a column dedicated to him in the front of a main church.
+He has a column dedicated to him in the front of the main church.

 The Main Well and Fountain